drakerian/loopback-connector-elastic-search/README.md

 Basic Elasticsearch datasource connector for [Loopback](http://strongloop.com/node-js/loopback/).

+This connector have difference with the original.
+You can have one specific Type by model.
+The original you can only have one index and one type configured from settings.
+This module can still have only one index but you can have for etch model one Type.

+Exemple :

+Loopback Model Music  ==>  Elasticsearch Type = Music

 ## Setting up Elasticsearch
 - Download and install [Elasticsearch](http://www.elasticsearch.org)
 - Goto /elasticsearch-path/bin$ and execute ./elasticsearch